 Articles written by Patrick Hall

-Congratulations to Janis Amolins for winning the November Fstoppers Forum Photo Contest.
-Click the previous link to see his winning photograph or watch for it on our top rotating banner at the top of the site (first image on your mobile device).
-As we do every month, the winner of the contest gets to pick the next theme and Janis has chosen "Illusion".
-This month's winner will also win a custom image and website link on the Fstoppers rotating banner above and also a Photoflex LightReach Kit which is perfect for lighting your location photos (no assistant needed either).
-As always, our contests are judged by the winner of the previous month's contest so you have to impress Janis not anyone on the Fstoppers Staff.
-Have fun submitting to the December Fstoppers Forum Contest and good luck to everyone!
+Every month here at Fstoppers we run a photo contest that is judged by one of our readers.
+We'd like to congratulate Julius Koivistoinen for winning the February Fstoppers Forum Photo Contest.
+Click the previous link to see his winning photograph and watch for his banner at the top of the site to see more of Julius's work.
+As we do every month, the winner of the contest gets to pick the next theme and Julius has chosen "COLLABORATION".
+This month's winner will also win a custom image and website link on the Fstoppers rotating banner above and also a Photoflex Starlite QL constant light which is our goto light for video and shallow depth of field portraits.
+As always, our contests are judged by the winner of the previous month's contest so you have to impress Julius not anyone on the Fstoppers Staff.
+Have fun submitting to the March Fstoppers Forum Contest and good luck to everyone!

 We've featured Aaron Nace before here on Fstoppers and again he delivers with a really creative composite photo.
 I'm not exactly sure what the theme is on this one but it's definitely some sort of love story gone wrong.
 The final image is included at the end.